sgarciav/sergiogarciavergara.com/_posts/2024-12-01-blender-for-beginners.markdown

 Instead of keyframing the camera at different locations to get different points of view throughout the animation, you can setup multiple cameras and switch between them.
 [This video](https://www.youtube.com/watch?v=znsb96lcwaY) is a great tutorial.
-As a reference, the following ate the main steps summarized:
+As a reference, the following are the main steps summarized:

 1.